 On the Research Project

-In its endeavour to include perspectives ‘from below’ the project depoloys the power of building site photographs to gather memories of construction work.
+In its endeavour to include perspectives ‘from below’ the project deploys the power of building site photographs to gather memories of construction work.
 The first phase of data collection will result in an archive of digitised historical photographs of building sites in and around Pune.
 The second phase involves person-to-person and social-media interactions that draw on these photographs to elicit and record lived memories.

 Innovation is expected on two fronts: